gokyeongryeol/ATES/README.md

 ### 6. Augment the train dataset with the tuned rephraser
-- Go back to Step 2,3,4 uncommenting scripts for "automatic_v1"
+- Go back to Step 2,3,4 uncommenting scripts for "automatic_v1" and commenting others

 ### 7. Evaluate the augmented train dataset